VIDEOS

-Here is a video of a lecture I gave entitled “Who Was Lee Lawrie?”
-It was presented at the Seward Nebraska Library in September 2011.
+Here is a video of a September 2011 lecture I presented at the Seward, Nebraska Public Library entitled “Who Was Lee Lawrie?”

 This is Lee Lawrie's 1936 Portfolio featuring his sculpture.
 It might be assumed that these depict his favorite works, inasmuch as he had hundreds, if not thousands of examples from which to choose.
 Read more on YouTube.